Managing Dry Conditions

 - Drought Resilience Adoption and Innovation Hub - SA Drought Hub

-- Drought support - PIRSA
+- Drought Support - PIRSA

-- Drought Statement - BoM
+- Drought Statement (Reports) - BoM

-- Dealing with the dry - GRDC
+- Dealing with the Dry - GRDC